soondubu137/resume-website/src/projects/go-forum.md

   - JWT

     User authentication is done with single-token JWT (i.e. only authentication token, no refresh token).
-JWT authentication is implemented as a *middleware* in Gin, intercepting all auth-required requests.
+JWT authentication is implemented as a _middleware_ in Gin, intercepting all auth-required requests.
 If JWT authentication is successful, the user ID will be injected into the Gin context.
 See `middleware/auth.go` for details.

-  - Salted password hasing
+  - Salted password hashing

     Password hashing alone is not sufficient due to its susceptibility to [dictionary attack](https://en.wikipedia.org/wiki/Dictionary_attack).
 Salted password hashing increases the brute-force attack's time complexity from $O(D+n)$ to $O(D\cdot n)$, where $D$ is the dictionary size and $n$ is the number of the compromised password hashes.